singhshashank25/Orange_cube/README.md

 # **Orange_Cube**

 Orange_Cube is a web development project.
 It is designed and developed by Shashank Singh for Microsoft Engage.
 It is a project related to movie recommendation.
 Movie is recommended on the basis of search history and it also recommends 6 other movies which are of the same genre as of the one we had searched.
-Additional feature is that two or more people can create room together and can enjoy hte movie together.
+Additional feature is that two or more people can create room together and can enjoy the movie together.

 # To start the app